 Exaddon CERES system installed at Max Planck!
 We are very happy to announce that the Department of Structure and Nano- / Micromechanics of Materials at Max-Planck-Institut für Eisenforschung (MPIE) now own a CERES system to advance their research in various exciting projects in fluid mechanics and materials science.

-MPIE conducts advanced basic materials research related to the fields of mobility, energy, infrastructure, medicine and digitalization.
+MPIE conducts advanced materials research related to the fields of mobility, energy, infrastructure, medicine and digitalization.
 According to the Department of Structure and Nano- / Micromechanics of Materials:

 "Detecting and understanding the underlying mechanisms is the key to improve the mechanical performance and lifetime of miniaturized materials and also of macroscopic materials."